 Leaving aside this “permitting” scheme, current Nebraska law quite properly does allow property owners, such as the Westroads Mall, to post signs banning permit holders from legally carrying guns on their property.

 (“Some chains such as Bag ‘N Save have posted signs and shopping malls such as Westroads Mall have added ‘no weapons’ clauses to their posted codes of conduct,” the Omaha World-Herald reported on March 28, 2007.)

 “The same was true for the attack at the Trolley Square Mall in Utah in February,” reports John Lott in his Dec.
 6 article on FoxNews.com headlined “Media Coverage of Mall Shooting Fails to Reveal Mall’s Gun-Free-Zone Status.”

-The question is not whether private property owners do and should have a right to bar firearms on their property — they do.
-(Though selective bans on only SOME civilians would surely be easier to challenge; watch to see if government police officers called to such locales are made to check their weapons before entering.)
+The question is not whether private property owners do and should have a right to bar firearms on their property —- they do.
+(Though selective bans on only SOME civilians would surely be easier to challenge; watch to see if government police officers called to such locales are made to check their weapons before entering.
+Police are civilians.)

-Rather, the first question here is whether our government agencies are making it fully clear to private employers and the managers of buildings otherwise open to the public — such as Clark County’s courthouses and public libraries — that they will not be shielded from the financial repercussions should employees or customers die under circumstances where they could otherwise have defended themselves and others with their own firearms.
+Rather, the first question here is whether our government agencies are making it fully clear to private employers and the managers of buildings otherwise open to the public -— such as Clark County’s courthouses and public libraries, right here in Las Vegas -— that they will not be shielded from the financial repercussions should employees or customers die under circumstances where they could otherwise have defended themselves and others with their own firearms.

 The second question?
 The aforementioned John Lott, author of the book Freedomnomics and a senior research scholar at the University of Maryland, put it very well in the Fox News column in question: